 Q. Do I need to own the artwork that I am printing?

-A. When you place an order with F4mily Matters you are stating that you have the right to print the artwork you are providing.
+A. When you place an order with F4mily Matters you assert that you have the right to print the artwork you are providing.

-Q. Do I own the artwork that F4mily Matters create for me?
+Q. Do I own the artwork that F4mily Matters created for me?

 Q. Can I provide my own garments?

 A. Absolutely!
-Just remember digital printing is best on 100% cotton garments.
-We also have a no replacement policy on garments we did not provide, meaning if a mistake happens during production the customer will be responsible for providing shirts to be reprinted.
+However, we have a no replacement policy on garments we did not provide, meaning if a mistake happens during production the customer will be responsible for providing replacement garments to be reprinted.